rufanmirganiyev/bootstrap5/README.md

 # My Bootstrap 5 Project

-This is a static website built with Bootstrap 5, optimized and bundled using Parcel.
+This is a static web page built with Bootstrap 5, optimized and bundled using Parcel.

 ## Overview